- Gray triggerfish

 Not the case.
 In the United States, if scientists determine that a species’ population falls below a sustainable level (overfished), fishery managers put regulations in place to reduce harvest of the species and rebuild the population.
 Even if a species is overfished, limited harvest is often still permitted for that species at a rate that will rebuild the species and also sustain fishermen, working waterfronts, and the many U.S. jobs involved with seafood consumption.
 Learn the facts behind U.S. seafood on FishWatch—you’ll be surprised by some of the popular species that have been rebuilt or are actively rebuilding with sustainable harvest levels allowed.

-No. Although we eat a lot of sustainably caught and farmed U.S. seafood, we actually import around 91 percent of the seafood we consume in the U.S., resulting in an annual seafood trade deficit of more than $10.4 billion—second only to oil in the natural resources category.
-And about half of the seafood we import is farm-raised.
+No. Although we eat a lot of sustainably caught and farmed U.S. seafood, we actually import up to 90 percent of the seafood we consume in the United States.
+However, a significant portion of this imported seafood is caught by American fishermen, exported overseas for processing, and then reimported to the United States.
+About half of the seafood we import is farm-raised.
 While we continue to rebuild and maintain our wild fisheries, it is vital that we further develop our own domestic aquaculture industry.
 Additional sustainable aquaculture, as a complement to wild fisheries, could help meet the growing demand for seafood, create jobs in coastal communities, and help maintain working waterfronts.

 Aquaculture is widely recognized as an effective way to meet the seafood demands of a growing global population.
 But, like any other human activity, irresponsible aquaculture can have a negative impact on the environment.
 When practiced responsibly, aquaculture’s impact on wild fish and shellfish populations, marine habitats, and water quality is minimal.
 In the United States and other developed countries, aquaculture operations must meet rigorous food safety and environmental standards and are closely regulated on all levels.
 However, the United States is a major consumer of aquaculture products but a minor producer.
 U.S. aquaculture only supplies about 5 percent of our seafood.
 We must continue to develop innovative techniques and management practices to ensure we’re protecting our marine ecosystems as we increase sustainable aquaculture production at home.